ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 3. Now we reverse the graph and create a transpose of the graph.
 Creating a transpose reverses the order of sinks and heads in the graph.
 The nodes that were sinks before, are now the heads and vice versa.
 4. On the graph reversed, we run DFS one by one on the elements in the stack, till the stack is empty.
 For every time we run the DFS, we generate a new SCC.

-As DFS and reversing a graph have bee covered before, writing the code for this algorithm is trivial and hence not being covered here.
+As DFS and reversing a graph have been covered before, writing the code for this algorithm is trivial and hence not being covered here.
 For details on the code please refer to: https://www.geeksforgeeks.org/strongly-connected-components/

 <a href="#Contents">Back to contents</a>